TinkAnet/Enhancing_LLAMA_Against_Language_Jailbreaks/README.md

 - **CUDA Out of Memory**: Reduce batch size in fine-tuning notebooks
 - **API Rate Limits**: Add delay between API calls in judgment scripts
 - **Missing Dependencies**: Check requirements.txt and install any missing packages

+## For Developers

+All original project files are preserved in the `legacy/` directory for reference.
+The new structure follows Python best practices and makes the codebase more maintainable and easier to navigate.

+To contribute:
+1. Create a feature branch from `publish`
+2. Make your changes following the project structure
+3. Add tests if applicable
+4. Submit a pull request

 ## Citation